NVIDIA/hpc-container-maker/docs/building_blocks.md

 (2.3b and previous) were hard-coded to use "sm_20".
 This option has no effect on more recent MVAPICH2 versions.
 The default value is to use the MVAPICH2 default.

+- __ldconfig__: Boolean flag to specify whether the MVAPICH2 library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the MVAPICH2 library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `byacc`, `file`,